How much does CodeSignal cost?

 CodeSignal doesn't publish list pricing.
 Reported starting cost for its Pre-Screen tier is around $19,000/year, positioning it as an enterprise-scale purchase rather than a self-serve SMB tool.

-Compare Edvenity as a CodeSignal alternative for teams that want coding assessments and AI interviews without enterprise-only pricing.
+Compare Edvenity as a CodeSignal alternative for skills assessments paired with AI interviews and ATS workflows.

 SMB and mid-market engineering teams that want coding assessments and AI interviews without CodeSignal's enterprise-scale pricing, which reportedly starts around $19,000/year.